mcosovic/JuliaGrid.jl/docs/src/index.md

 * The tutorials delve deeper into the mathematical implementation of algorithms, allowing users to gain an in-depth understanding of the formulas behind various functions.
 * Lastly, the API references offer a comprehensive list of functions within the package, categorized according to specific analyses.

-In order to encourage code reusability and give users the ability to customize their analyses as required, we deconstruct specific analyses.
+In order to encourage code reusability and give users the ability to customize their analyses as required, we decompose specific analyses.
 However, the overall logic can be simplified as follows:
 * Users start by constructing a power system with/without measurement data.
 * They then choose between the AC or DC model.
 * Next, users define the specific type of analysis.